– Employment Law Solicitors –

 Under many of these headings the worker may simply be referred to some other documentation such as a staff hand book, pension documentation, collective agreement etc. This Statement of Terms of Employment does not in itself constitute a contract of employment but every contract between employer and worker should cover the areas referred to.

-There have been many instances where a worker, dismissed with apparent justification, has successfully taken an action against his or her employer.
+Fachtna O’Driscoll’s employment law solicitors have seen many instances where a worker, dismissed with apparent justification, has successfully taken an action against his or her employer.
 This generally has resulted from the employer’s failure to have proper procedures in place in relation to dismissal or failing to adhere to them.
 The Labour Relations Commission has published a Code of Practice which, although not legally binding, states that an employer should have written grievance and disciplinary procedures and that workers should be provided with copies when employed.

 The Unfair Dismissal Acts require employers, within 28 days of the commencement date of employment, to advise workers in writing of the procedures to be followed in relation to a dismissal.
 Where there are procedures in place, it is in the best interests of an aggrieved party to comply with them before contemplating an unfair dismissals action.